 Don’t worry too much about making a mistake.
 Almost all homeschool parents have, at one point or another, decided to change direction and switch programs.
 Take this process one step at a time, and enjoy all the great learning opportunities that come up along the way!

-Easily inspire your child to love learning math at home!
+Help inspire your child to love learning math at home!

 Homeschooling can be a challenge, but one of the best things about it is seeing your child fall in love with learning, right in front of your eyes!

-- More math questions answered
+- Answer more math questions

-- More essential math skills mastered
+- Master more essential math skills

-Empower your child to learn more math and have tons of fun — at the same time!
+Encourage your child to learn more math and have tons of fun — at the same time!